Deer Hunting Regulations

 A hunter is required to complete the game check process following the harvest of a white-tailed deer.

-In addition to your valid Ohio hunting license, you must purchase an either-sex deer permit or a deer management permit to hunt deer in Ohio, unless exempted.
+In addition to a valid Ohio hunting license, hunters are required to purchase an either- sex deer permit or a deer management permit to hunt deer in Ohio, unless exempt.

 EITHER-SEX DEER PERMIT

-The either-sex deer permit is good for an antlered or antlerless deer and is valid statewide.
+The either-sex deer permit may be used to hunt an antlered or antlerless deer.
 This permit may be used during any of the deer hunting seasons and controlled hunts.
 This permit may be purchased individually throughout the entire deer season.
-No more than one deer may be antlered during the 2022-23 season.

 DEER MANAGEMENT PERMIT